frequency-chain/frequency/README.md

 5. Alternatively, run ```./scripts/generate_specs.sh 2001 true``` to generate plain and raw mrc spec along with genesis state and wasm.
 Replace 2001 with registered parachain id.

 Note: To build spec against specific chain config; specify chain name in the command above.

-### TODO: Refractor chain spec to add genesis config for dev, betanet and polkadot

 ## Linting

 - Lint the project with `cargo +nightly fmt`.